EMSTrack/Docker/README.md

 Docker container for WebServerAndClient

-## Build container
+## How to build and test the emstrack container

+There are two ways to build and test the emstrack container.
+You can use the `docker` or `docker-compose`.
+The latter will take care of mounting volumes, handling options, etc.

+## Using docker-compose

+Type

+    docker-compose build

+to build the container.
+See below for details on the options available.
+Type

+    docker-compose up

+to run the container.
+You can log in a running container using

+    docker-compose exec emstrack bash

+This will open up a shell session.
+You can, for example, test your application using

+    ./manage.py test

+or

+    ./manage.py test -s -v 2

+if you need more details.

+## Using docker

+Type

-    docker build -t cruzroja .
+    docker build -t emstrack .

+to build your container.

-Arguments can be modified at build time using `--build-arg`.
+Arguments in the file `Dockerfile` can be modified at build time using `--build-arg`.
 Available arguments are:

 1) Application
    - HOME